netbox-community/netbox/docs/customization/custom-scripts.md

 ## Running Custom Scripts

 !!! note
     To run a custom script, a user must be assigned via permissions for `Extras > Script`, `Extras > ScriptModule`, and `Core > ManagedFile` objects.
 They must also be assigned the `extras.run_script` permission.
 This is achieved by assigning the user (or group) a permission on the Script object and specifying the `run` action in the admin UI as shown below.

     ![Adding the run action to a permission](../media/admin_ui_run_permission.png)

 ### Via the Web UI

 Custom scripts can be run via the web UI by navigating to the script, completing any required form data, and clicking the "run script" button.
 It is possible to schedule a script to be executed at specified time in the future.
 A scheduled script can be canceled by deleting the associated job result object.

-!!! note
-    To be able to view and run a custom script, a user must have the following view permissions:  `Extras > Script`, `Extras > ScriptModule`, `Core > ManagedFile`.
-As well as be assigned the extras.run_script permission as shown above.

 ### Via the API